-Every once in a while you come across a home that immediately draws you in and changes your mood for the better, which is precisely the impact of the Palm Springs residence of interior designer Pjetur Sigurdson and husband Dimitri James, founder of Skinn Cosmetics.
-This phenomenon is so established with the property that it has been nicknamed “the Sweethearts” home because so many people have fallen in love here.
+Every so often you come across a home that immediately draws you in and changes your mood for the better, which is precisely the impact of the vibrant Palm Springs residence of interior designer Pjetur Sigurdson and husband Dimitri James, founder of Skinn Cosmetics.
+This phenomenon is so established with the property that it has been nicknamed “the Sweethearts’ house” by the duo’s friends and family after so many couples have fallen in love there.

 Above: The home’s living room, with custom-made sofa, pillows and bench; chairs and brass side tables by Jonathan Adler; C. Jeré Raindrops sculpture over the sofa.
 Vintage Italian glass and collected objects decorate the tables flanking the sofa, and the marble grapes on the cocktail table are a Palm Springs vintage shopping find.

 Above: Front entrance leading to the front-loaded pool and walkway to the main front doors.